ToreyStapleton/ToreyStapleton.github.io/_posts/2017-01-16-javascript-sorting.markdown

 ---> ["Orange", "banana", "cherry"]
 {% endhighlight %}

-If you want to alphabetically order, you'll use another compare function with some conditional operators.
+If you want to alphabetically order words, you'll need to use another compare function with some conditional operators.
 You'll also want to either change everything to upper or lowercase for case insensitivity.

 {% highlight javascript %}
 var words = ["banana", "cherry", "Orange"];